 Mental Health Resources

 CAPS offers short term counseling for academic, career, and personal issues and also offers psychiatry services for circumstances when medication can help with counseling.
-There is no charge to get started; no problem is too big or too small.
+No problem is too big or small!
+There is no charge to get started with CAPS.

-Counseling and Psychological Services (CAPS) aims to provide culturally sensitive care to under-served populations including Asian Pacific Islander (API) students.
+CAPS aims to provide culturally sensitive care to under-served populations including Asian Pacific Islander (API) students.
 These counselors specialize in working with API students.
+For more information, visit the API Connect page by CAPS.

 Want to get connected quickly?
 Join a UHS virtual support group today!
 Groups are free and do not require health insurance.